tichaonax/esp8266-react-scheduler/README.md

 If you run into issues with the date-picker follow the steps on the link below, a manual intervention will be needed in that case: https://material-ui-pickers.dev/getting-started/installation

-You may need to install the following module after an attempt on the initial build.
+You may need to install the following modules after an attempt on the initial build.
 <p>npm i @material-ui/pickers
 <p>npm i @date-io/date-fns@1.x date-fns